-The second phase ties seamlessly to the first one, usually even in the same session.
+The second phase seamlessly follows the first one, usually even in the same session.
 This depends on how quickly the "opponents" can agree on the scope of the procedure.
-In the theme collection all problems are put on the table and presented visually.
+In the topic collection, all problems are put on the table and visualized.

 The subject is formulated in a factual manner

 The conflicts are named among others.
 The theme collection is not limited.
 It does not have to be limited to the actual field.
 There is also no evaluation.
 Everything is written down which burns under the nails.
 Only the following should be considered when presenting the topics:

 - The topics should be presented neutral without evaluation.

 - The topic should be named for both positions regardless of the standpoints (which is already a rating!).